TFonta/DeepLearningAndGenerativeModelsCourse/README.md

   - type **Python: Select Interpreter**
   - select the 'pytorch' Conda environment
 - Now you can code with Pytorch :)

+### Google Colab

+Alternatively you can also use Google Colab: https://www.marktechpost.com/2021/01/09/getting-started-with-pytorch-in-google-collab-with-free-gpu/

 ### Install additional packages
 Jupyter-lab: